-Awareness and letting go of the Clutter.
-Not easy to do as we tend to be on autopilot most days (myself included) but if we can start to examine what our thought process is as we do this work, we will start to see where we are stuck and how to move forward.
+Not easy as we tend to be on autopilot most days (myself included) but we can start to examine what our thought process is as we do this work.
+We will start to see where we are stuck and how to move forward.

 Awareness is a big topic in the Clearing Clutter Support Group and happens immediately with week one.

 Often around week three or four we ask members to bring in items from home that they know they want to let go of.
-Not something that is easy but something that they are experiencing some conflict over.
-They know they want to declutter but something stops them from doing so.
+Not something easy but something they are experiencing some conflict over.
+They know they want to let go but something stops them from doing so.
 I really love doing this exercise in the group as there are always so many great ah ha moments.

-The first participant to share brought out a bag of jewellery that was handed down to her by family members.
-She said it was jewellery that she wouldn’t wear and had no one else to actually pass it down to.
+The first participant to share brought out a bag of jewellery that was handed down by family members.
+She said it was jewellery that she wouldn’t wear and had no one else to actually pass it to.
 She also had a silver pie server and spoon which would need to be cleaned with silver polish.
-She did not know who this came from and said that she would not use these.
-This participant shed a few tears as she felt the attachment to these items but also felt good about passing them on to a program that makes new items out of old jewellery and other items.
+She did not know who this came from and said she would never use it.
+This participant shed a few tears as she felt attached to these items.
+She felt good about passing them on to a program that makes new items out of old jewellery and other items.
 Often being able to donate to a good cause can help.